Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

 Ohio State Schedule Analysis

-- The Buckeyes' signature win this season came in a 75-57 victory on November 22 against the Oklahoma State Cowgirls, who rank inside the top 100 (No. 80) in our computer rankings.
+- On November 22, the Buckeyes claimed their signature win of the season, a 75-57 victory over the Oklahoma State Cowgirls, a top 100 team (No. 80), according to our computer rankings.

-- Ohio State has tied for the fourth-most Quadrant 2 victories in the nation (two).
+- Ohio State has two wins versus Quadrant 2 teams, tied for the fourth-most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!